JurajKubelka/Agharta/README.md

-# Agharta, a MQTT chat library
+# Agharta, a MQTT Pharo Chat library

-Pharo MQTT Chat Client.
-More documentation comming soon :-)
+This project is obsolete.
+A new project can be found in [MQTTChat repository](/JurajKubelka/MQTTChat).